Feeding your dog DIY homemade dog food is something that more dog owners are doing these days.

 To further illustrate this, a 2014 study by the Clinical Nutrition Service, Teaching Veterinary Hospital of the College of Agrarian and Veterinarian Sciences, São Paulo State University, used adequate dog food recipes with 59 dog owners and evaluated the way pet owners prepared the DIY homemade dog food meals.

-The study found that even though the recipes were good and the vets had instructed dog owners properly to prepare it, the owners didn’t follow the instructions well enough to make a healthy meal for their dog.
+The study found that even though the recipes were good and the vets had instructed dog owners properly to prepare them, the owners didn’t follow the instructions well enough to make a healthy meal for their dog.